Glossary | Home Equity Line of Choice | HSBC

 - Loan-to-Value Ratio

 - – The mortgage amount divided by the lower of the purchase price or the appraised value of the property.
-This ratio is expressed as a percentage.
+This ratio is expressed as a percentage. .
+If the borrower's home is worth $100,000 and the borrower owes $65,000 on the mortgage loan, the Loan-to-Value is 65%.
 A lender will use this ratio in determining the maximum mortgage loan that it will make on the property.

-- – The value of the index used for a line of credit.
+- – The index used to determine the variable rate for a home equity line of credit.

 - – The second step in the home equity application process, which involves the verification of information stated on the application.
 Credit reports and the appraisal are also ordered at this time.